De Wallen: Crime, human rights abuse, and human trafficking concerns

 A Christian organization of aid workers named the 'Scharlaken Koord' (in English, Scarlet Cord) has set up a special 'pal'-program for prostitutes in which the pals help the women build a new social network.

 In September 2007, the city council of Amsterdam at the behest of mayor Job Cohen, concerned about trafficking and pimping in the area, forced the owner Charlie Geerts to close 51 prostitution windows, reducing the total number of windows in De Wallen by a third.
 Amsterdam authorities bought 18 properties from Geerts, with the aim of developing the area with fashion designers and other upscale businesses.

-Mariska Majoor of the Prostitution Information Center and representatives of the sex worker rights group De Rode Draad have decried the decision, claiming it would not reduce crime but would only lead to higher rent and more competition for the remaining windows.
+Mariska Majoor of the Prostitution Information Center and representatives of the sex workers' rights group The Red Thread (De Rode Draad) have decried the decision, claiming it would not reduce crime but would only lead to higher rent and more competition for the remaining windows.

 In January 2008, the city council announced plans to close the Rosso live sex theatre and the Banana bar strip club in the area.
-Local business owners have formed the group "Platform 1012" (named after the zipcode of the area) to oppose the efforts of the Amsterdam government.
-In the end, the actions of the city government resulted in the closure of the Yab Yum brothel.
+Local business owners formed the group "Platform 1012" (named after the zipcode of the area) to oppose the efforts of the Amsterdam government.
+Ultimately, the actions of the city government resulted in the closure of the Yab Yum brothel.

-At the end of 2008, mayor Job Cohen announced plans to close half of the city's 400 prostitution windows because of suspected criminal gang activity; part of the city's 70 cannabis cafes and sex clubs will also be closed.
-Mayor Job Cohen: "It is not that we want to get rid of our red-light district.
+At the end of 2008, mayor Job Cohen announced plans to close half of the city's 400 prostitution windows, as well as some of the city's 70 cannabis cafes and sex clubs, because of suspected criminal gang activity, stating,: "It is not that we want to get rid of our red-light district.
 We want to reduce it.
 Things have become unbalanced and if we do not act we will never regain control".

 In 2009, the Dutch justice ministry announced plans to close 320 prostitution "windows" from Amsterdam.

-Karina Schaapman, a former Amsterdam prostitute who is now a city councilor said: "There are people who are really proud of the red light district as a tourist attraction.
+Karina Schaapman, a former Amsterdam prostitute who is now a city councilor said, "There are people who are really proud of the red light district as a tourist attraction.
 It's supposed to be such a wonderful, cheery place that shows just what a free city we are.
 But I think it's a cesspit.
 There's a lot of serious criminality.
 There's a lot of exploitation of women, and a lot of social distress.
 That's nothing to be proud of."

-But in 2013 Metje Blaak, who worked in the sex trade for 25 years before turning to filmmaking, says closing legal brothels will push women out onto the streets.
-"In the window is safe, open.
+But in 2013 Metje Blaak, who worked in the sex trade for 25 years before turning to filmmaking, says closing legal brothels will push women out onto the streets, explaining, "In the window is safe, open.
 You can see your clients.
-You can see everything," she says.
+You can see everything."